mrdominguez/cloudera-manager-cli/README.md

 	 -r : Role type/name (regex)
 	 -rInfo : Role information (regex UUID or set -hInfo | default: all) -rFilter : Role state, health summary, configuration status, commission state (regex) -maintenanceMode : Display maintenance mode.
-Select hosts/roles based on status (default: all -YES/NO-) -roleConfigGroups : Display role configuration group.
-Select roles based on group names (default: all -regex-) -a : Cluster/service/role action (default: list active commands) (stop|start|restart|...)
+Select hosts/roles based on status (YES/NO | default: all) -roleConfigGroups : Display role config group in the role information.
+Select roles based on config group name (regex | default: all)
+	 -a : Cluster/service/role action (default: list active commands) (stop|start|restart|...)
 	      (deployClientConfig) Deploy cluster-wide/service client configuration
 	      (decommission|recommission) Decommission/recommission roles of a service
 	      (enterMaintenanceMode|exitMaintenanceMode) Put/take the cluster/service/role into/out of maintenance mode
-	      (rollingRestart) Rolling restart of roles in a service.
+	      (deleteRole) Delete a role from a given service (rollingRestart) Rolling restart of roles in a service.
 Optional arguments:
 	        -restartRoleTypes : Comma-separated list of role types to restart.
-If not specified, all startable roles are restarted (default: all)
+If not set, all startable roles are restarted (default: all)
 	        -slaveBatchSize : Number of hosts with slave roles to restart at a time (default: 1) -sleepSeconds : Number of seconds to sleep between restarts of slave host batches (default: 0) -slaveFailCountThreshold : Number of slave host batches that are allowed to fail to restart before the entire command is considered failed (default: 0)
+	        -staleConfigsOnly : Restart roles with stale configs only (default: false) -unUpgradedOnly : Restart roles that haven't been upgraded yet (default: false) (getConfig|updateConfig) : Display/update the configuration of services or roles
+	        Syntax: -a=getConfig [-clientConfig] | [-roleConfigGroups[=config_group_name]] [-propertyName[=property_name]]
+	                -a=updateConfig [-roleConfigGroups=config_group_name] -propertyName=property_name [-propertyValue=property_value]
+	        -clientConfig : Save service client configuration to file (default: disabled) -roleConfigGroups : Role config group name.
+If empty, list role config groups for a given service (default: disabled)
+	        -propertyName : Configuration parameter canonical name.
+Required for -updateConfig.
+Use as a filter for -getConfig (default: all)
-	      -staleConfigsOnly : Restart roles with stale configs only (default: false) -unUpgradedOnly : Restart roles that haven't been upgraded yet (default: false) -confirmed : Proceed with the command execution -trackCmd : Display the result of all executed asynchronous commands before exiting -run : Shortcut for '-confirmed -trackCmd'
+	        -propertyValue : User-defined value.
+When absent, the default value (if any) will be used -full : Full view (default view: summary) (moveToRoleGroup) Move roles to the config group specified by -roleConfigGroups (moveToBaseGroup) Move roles to the base role config group -confirmed : Proceed with the command execution -trackCmd : Display the result of all executed asynchronous commands before exiting -run : Shortcut for '-confirmed -trackCmd'